Learning a musical instrument is an exciting endeavor. Whether

 or not one goes on to perform professionally, knowing how to play an instrument and to read music can provide enjoyment that

 will continue throughout all stages of life.
-I offer lessons to serious students of all ages at the beginning, intermediate,
+I offer lessons to students of all ages at the beginning, intermediate,

 and advanced levels.

 instrumental in forming a strong rapport with my students.

 Vanguard, The Village Gate, and Alice Tully Hall.

 In order to get the most out of your lessons there are a few points that I would like to touch on.
 I am sure

 that most have heard the old joke about how to get to Carnegie Hall.
 Well as corny as it sounds, it is true –

-is essential and provides the student with a solid foundation.
+practice is the key to learning!
+A regular practice routine is essential and provides the student with a solid foundation.

 At the beginning level I recommend 20 minutes a day, while intermediate students should practice for at least an hour.